BFarkascode/STM32_NVMDriver/README.md

 Well, that’s not that straightforward since it doesn’t seem to be a lot of option on it in our main.c file.
 That’s because we aren’t even doing it there!
 We need to go to the linker file… stored in the root folder of the STM32 project with the extension “.ld”.
 (For this project, the linker file is provided separately.)
 The linker file is used by the toolchain to assign memory locations and partitions.
 It is not written in c, but something called “link editor command language”.
 We can modify this linker file to have our own memory area/partition and then to force the compiler to move data into a section within that area.
 As such:

-1)We add a new memory partition called APP_MEM by adding a line to the “memory definition” part in the linker file just after the “RAM” and the “FLASH” areas.
+1) We add a new memory partition called APP_MEM by adding a line to the “memory definition” part in the linker file just after the “RAM” and the “FLASH” areas.
 We define it to start from the origin 0x800c000 and have a length of 16kbytes.
 We need to decrease the FLASH partition length by the same length as APP_MEM is.
 Of note, the vector table (the mcu phone book) is – unless otherwise told so – will be stored at the memory address 0x8000000 thus the FLASH partition must start from there!

 ```
 /* Memories definition */